Motivation & Willpower - Counselling London

 The Power Of Our Determination & Inner Discipline When things become tough, in some situations it may be best to quit and other times not to.
 (Transforming any stubbornness to the useful power of our determination, strong will, may also help us.)
 Rather than "I can't", "It's not worth it" we may want to tap into our determination, so we persevere.
 We may need to revive & affirm our determination, boost our enthusiasm, inspiration and power to make our intentions happen.
 When we are determined and things become difficult, tough (even boring) we don't let anything get in the way.
 Our determination gives us momentum - propelling us.
 (However, some of us may have a conscious, unconscious fear of failure, fear of success, which can be a determining factor, and this can be explored further in counselling, psychotherapy.)
 Determination breaks through fear.
 Countering our self-doubt, re-framing any negative thoughts (e.g. "It's not worth the effort", "It's too difficult".
 "I can't") by sowing the seeds of our determined thoughts in what we positively tell ourself (e.g. supported by a "It is possible", "I can", "I will", "Everything of value is worth the extra effort" attitude, our reassuring affirmations that we can do it, are capable, that things are possible if we put our mind to it) can propel us forward, support our actions, this supports our perseverance, ability to try again, take an extra step.
 And as we tap in to our determination, this supports us through barriers of frustration, boredom, doubt.
 Staying in touch with our goals & plans, can support our determination, not allowing anything to get in the way, enabling us to move forward until we get when we need to get.
 It is our need that can be our driving force to get or achieve what we want (as Plato stated "Necessity is the mother of invention").
 Our positive determination & drives can make things possible, yet when we don't get immediate results, we may become restless, impatient, struggling to understand that some things take time and happen when the time is right.
 In order to achieve things, balancing our determination, discipline and dedication with the right level of pressure, compassion or patience - that all things have their time, allowing us to keep going, stay persistent supported by acknowledging that things of value are worth our effort.
 The disciplines we bring into our life can start off small and gradually increase as we get used to them (see also Building, Maintaining, Scheduling Supportive Habits, Routines, Rituals, Patterns).
 Our self-discipline, fired by our desires, passions, willpower and concentration supports us in what we need to happen and doesn't have to be harsh or hard, when we compassionately link it to our commitment, focus & goals (supported by visualising them being achieved).
 When this becomes challenging, our determination can persevere, supporting our resilience.
 Inner discipline can be experienced as tolerating uncomfortable feelings, emotions (see also Overwhelmed By Feelings - Managing, Balancing, Overseeing & Transmuting Our Emotions, Core Painful Feelings) so we are emotionally resilient, emotionally stable, alongside taking charge of our behaviours, actions.
 We may want to enhance our self-discipline, perseverance - supported by our boundaries, so we can consistently stick with what we are doing.
 Although being determined can be a key to our success, being single-minded and persistent, not letting things get in the way, we may need to watch out for becoming stubborn, so we balance our determination with flexibility, patience, lightness (see also Openness To Our Light-Heartedness, Playfulness, Carefreeness, Laughter, Fun & Our Sense Of Humour), kindness in order to get the right result with the right quality at the right time.

 Distinguishing Between What We Want & What We Need Sometimes our wants and needs can be aligned.
 On other occasions what we want may tend to come more from our old wounds or ego-driven self (see also Living As If Only We Count) and what we truly need may come more from our core self, simplifying things.
-We may have many wants, yet behind our wants may live our needs and when defining our needs, we may also want to distinguish the difference between our actual needs and our strategies of how to get there with our needs.
+We may have many wants, yet behind our wants may live our needs and when defining our needs, we may also want to distinguish the difference between our actual needs, whether we really need it and our strategies of how to get there with our needs.
 The counselling and psychotherapy can be a space to explore the difference between our wants and needs, the qualities of both.

 Laws Of Attraction & Manifesting What We Need The way we feel points towards what we attract and what we want may sometimes manifest in unpredictable, surprising ways.
 Each of us may discover and utilise our own creative processes, which help manifest & bring into form what we want, bringing it into consciousness (this for some may include being in touch with abundance - a belief that we already have everything we need, we are as prosperous, abundant as we feel, in touch with universal good, infinite creativity, karmic energy).
 The attitude, place we are coming from (see also Procrastination Cure? - In Touch With Us, Our Values & Goals), how in tune we are with ourself, the wider world, interconnectedness, that our will is aligned, whether we remain open, influence how the laws of attraction impact outcomes.
 "Like attracts like" - states the law of attraction.
 (For example, in relationship we may attract people at our common level of health or wounding - a higher or lower level of frequency.)
 If we oppose laws of attraction, this may not help manifesting what we need.
 This includes coming from our wounded self or attaching our joy or self-worth to achieving our goal - attaching our happiness and worth to what we want, being unconscious about our true intent - often linked to having control over others' outcomes, thoughts (this creates misery and pain, resistance and fear of being controlled by others), reliance on God's will without also aligning our own will, ourself.
 (And even if we try to surrender control, this too can be a form of control when coming from our wounds).
 This energy creates suffering and adversely affects our intention behind any affirmations we make.
 Supportive processes towards manifesting our needs may include: